Love Sign

 "Love Sign" is a song by American musician Prince, from the 1-800-NEW-FUNK compilation album released by his independent record label NPG Records in 1994.

 "Love Sign" was the most successful song released from the album, and it is a duet with Nona Gaye, although Prince (known as "The Artist Formerly Known as Prince" at the time because of his name change to an unpronounceable symbol) is uncredited as a singer due to his contractual dispute with Warner Bros.
 Records.
 A promotional single was sent out to radio stations independently through Prince's record label NPG Records, and was not commercially released.
 The song has an anti-violence message and was most successful on the R&B charts (becoming a top 40 hit).
+The song also received a remix by Shock G on Prince's album Crystal Ball.

 Music video

 The music video was directed by rapper Ice Cube in 1994 on a Monday.
 Gaye and Prince are both featured prominently in the video.
 It received major airplay on BET and was very successful on its Top 20 countdown.
 The video shows Gaye at an anti-violence convention and Prince as a secret love tryst.
 At the end of the video Gaye is lying in Prince's bed and Prince walks away shaking his head jokingly.
 Most of the video was shot at Paisley Park.